as/signer/README.md

 	The first 24 bytes are the header, authenticated by the AEAD, but not encrypted.
 	The version is fixed to 0x41 (A)
-	The nonce is a randomly-generate 24-byte string
+	The nonce is a randomly-generated 24-byte string
 	The rest is the output of the AEAD, the ciphertext and 16 byte tag.
 ```